- Just because a company is large and well-funded, does not mean ordinary citizens cannot win and receive large verdicts.

 Incriminating Employment Records Destroyed

-Interestingly, documents associated with that hiring process were destroyed before the matter came to trial.
+Interestingly, documents associated with that hiring process were destroyed before the matter came to trial, known as spoliation of evidence.
 This destruction of material evidence prompted the trial judge to instruct the jury that this was a way to remove facts that would have shown the defendant trucking company in a negligent light.